MathSquared/how-to-testify/guide.md

 - Once a bill passes one chamber of the Legislature, it moves to the other chamber.
 In that second chamber, instead of an author, the bill has a **sponsor**.
 - Some committees have **subcommittees**.
 These are "committees within committees"; more specifically, they are subsets of the full committee that can consider a bill and report to the full committee.
 - A **witness** is anyone testifying in a hearing.

+### What to listen for

+Testimony, especially objective testimony, can be much more effective if you listen to and engage with what else is said in the hearing.
+This is completely optional, but coming off as if you know what's been discussed already makes you sound like a more informed witness, and can help deepen the lines of reasoning discussed in the hearing.
+Here are my tips on that.

+This engagement strategy requires that you **take notes**.
+Write down anything you agree with or wish to respond to.
+Also, if it was said by a legislator or high-profile witness, writing down their title and last name never hurts (so you can refer to them by name when you testify).

+Your notes should cover two things.
+First, listen to **what's being said** in the hearing.
+This is so that you don't repeat the same thing over and over again, but also so that you can additional support to an ally's argument.
+Second, take note of **arguments you can rebut**; you can pick a few of them to weave into your oral testimony.

+### When you are called

+At some point, the chair will call you by name to testify.
+At that point, walk up to the table and sit down.
+Don't speak until the chair tells you to start.
+(At large hearings, you might be called twice: once to walk to the hearing site if you're in an overflow room, and the next time to actually testify.)
+If you're not there when called, you might be skipped, so be careful (the chair might call your name again a few minutes later if they skip you the first time).
+Keep in mind that you might be seated in a panel with multiple witnesses, who you may or may not know.
+You'll speak one at a time.

+As I mentioned in the section on preparing oral testimony, organize your testimony into an introduction, body, and conclusion.
+The intro should take about ten to fifteen seconds, and the conclusion anywhere from fifteen to thirty.
+There will be a timer in front of you that you can use to pace yourself.

+You must start by stating your name, affilliation, and position on the bill.
+The most formal way to do so is as follows:

+> Mr. Chairman (or Madam Chair), members of the committee, thank you for hearing me today.
+My name is *your name*.
+I am here representing *organization name, or "myself"*, and I am speaking *for/against/on* the bill.

+Things usually aren't as formal in practice, though:

+> Chair(man), members, good morning.
+My name is *your name*.
+I'm here on behalf of *organization* to speak *for/against/on* the bill.

+There are some **behavioral norms** to follow:

+- Speak as if you're speaking to the chair.
+I generally address the chair as "Mr. Chairman" for men and "Madam Chair" for women; there are other acceptable forms, but these seem to be the most common.
+Make sure you consider the gender of who's actually in charge of the meeting when you get called; this could be the person listed as the committee chair or vice chair.
+- Don't directly address anyone other than the chair (or, during questions, the person who asked you the question).
+Refer to them in the third person ("Senator Smith says", not "Senator Smith, you said").

+Note that while most questioning (if any) will happen after you speak, **legislators can interrupt you** with questions (though this is rare).
+The clock does not stop if a legislator asks a question during your testimony.
+The clock also doesn't stop for applause or other audience interruptions, so I recommend you keep going if something like that happens so you can make best use of your time.

+Time limits are strictly enforced.
+If the timer goes off, ask the chair if you may finish your sentence or your thought.
+Going beyond that will just make the chair mad at you.

+After you testify, legislators may ask you questions.
+Answer them honestly and as well as you can.
+It's OK if you don't know the answer to something; you can offer to look it up after the hearing and contact their office with your results.
+If you do make such a commitment, follow through as soon as possible.

+### When you're done

+Congrats!
+You've testified before the Texas Legislature.
+You can stay to watch the rest of the hearing, grab food at the Capitol Grill, or just leave.
+In any event, know that you've added your voice to a worthy cause and had a real impact on Texas politics.